ct0381912/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and conciseness to create maintainable and scalable software.
 Remember that complex code might seem impressive, but it often leads to bugs, difficulty in understanding, and poor collaboration.
 Optimize for readability and write code that's easy to reason about."

 In practice, this means favoring well-named variables, avoiding unnecessary abstractions, breaking down complex problems into simpler functions or modules, following established conventions, and regularly refactoring your code to keep it clean and efficient.
 Always aim to make your code as simple as possible, but not simpler.

+# 2024-01-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes a key principle in software development.
+It reminds programmers not to get bogged down too early in attempting to optimize code for speed or efficiency without evidence that it's needed.
+Good design, readability, and maintainability are paramount initially, as they prevent bugs, facilitate collaboration, and allow for easier optimizations later if and when data-driven performance analysis indicates the need.